webix-hub/angular2-demo/README.md

     }
 ```

-While it is tempting to define layouts directly as part of template property, there are some problems with such approach.
+The second approach presupposes defining layouts directly as a part of the `template` property.
-Webix Layouts are using fixed size concept, which is not compatible with the Angular way of UI building.
-So while you can use Webix layouts, they will behave differently from normal Angular components ( most notable, you will not be able to use ngIf to hide|show part of layout )
+It is a rather tempting way, but it can cause problems, since Webix Layouts use fixed-size concept which is not compatible with the Angular way of UI building.
+So while you can use Webix layouts, they will behave differently from normal Angular components (the most notable thing is that you won't be able to use ngIf to hide/show a part of layout).

-With above disclaimer in mind, you can check app/components/layout.ts.
-This file provides a three layout components, which still allows using webix layout from an Angular template.
+With the above disclaimer in mind, you can still try to use Webix Layout from an Angular template.
+There are three layout components
+provided in the *app/components/layout.ts* directory:

+- *rows* - create a row layout
+- *columns* - create a column layout
+- *cell* - wraps a single cell of a layout

 ```html
 <rows type="space" class="pagebox">